hawkiq/livewire-hwkUI/README.md

 ```

-if you want to set default options for datetime you can do it in `config/hwkui.php`
+🛠️ You can configure default picker options globally in  `config/hwkui.php`

 ```php